 Grief is the painful adjustment we all must make when we lose something or something goes wrong or threatens us.
 We must adjust when a loved one dies, when we received bad news about our health, lose a job or we experience rejection.
 The losses we experience are natural or necessary losses.
-Since large or small things go wrong in our lives every day and that is a painful time in our life, by being aware of our pain we grief the loss of our life.
+Since large or small things go wrong in our lives every day and that is a painful time in our life, by being aware of our pain we grieve the loss of our life.
 Grief is a strong emotion and reaction to loss.

-Everyone experience loss in life.
+Everyone experiences loss in life.
 Children naturally experience loss of security when they enter school or move to a new area, loss of a pet is a child’s first experience with death.
-Loss may be a result of what does not happen, your parent does not show up to your graduation or you never being told that you are loved.
+Loss may be a result of what does not happen, your parent does not show up to your graduation or you are never being told that you are loved.
 When your parents don’t protect you from abuse, which is also a loss.

 The grief process is a chain of events and feelings.
-The stages through which every grieving person passes are shock, denial, anger, depression, bargaining and finally resolution and acceptance.
+The stages through which every grieving person passes are shock, denial, anger, depression, bargaining, and finally resolution and acceptance.
 Grief always begins with loss and from that loss, people come in a chronic state of emotional shock and go directly into denial.

 Anger is a natural response to loss.
 In a state of shock and denial, most people have a hard time owning and expressing their anger.
 For others, anger is their only place of safety.

 Sadness is another part of the grief process.
 This is where many people become stuck.
 The pain of loss, underground anger, and sadness move towards depression.
 The depression is temporary and it resolves itself but if you hung up at the depression point you can’t enter the next stage of bargaining where the person tries to find an explanation to make the situation different than it actually is.